 The SBA gave many reasons for moving away from populated joint ventures to include the fact that the small business can now represent its own past performance in the future.
-It seems counterintuitive to now require to the joint venture itself to apply for a separate joint facility clearance when the two companies already have clearances.
+It seems counterintuitive to now require to the JV itself to apply for a separate joint facility clearance when the two companies already have clearances.
 In addition, it would to against the SBA’s overall plan that each participant of the joint venture carry its own weight but still the joint venture (with only administrative type employees) to carry its own facility clearance.

 Under 13 CFR 121.103(h)) of the SBAs size regulations, joint ventures may be formal or informal.
-Every joint venture, whether a separate legal entity or an informal arrangement that exists between two (or more) parties, must be in writing.
+Every venture, whether a separate legal entity or an informal arrangement that exists between two (or more) parties, must be in writing.
 This clearly shows that companies have a choice to either form a new entity (formal company) or operate under a non-formal arrangement.
 If they choose the latter, then companies must still have a written JV agreement that complies with the regulations.

 The bottom line is that the new rule goes to show that a joint venture need not be established as a limited liability company or other formal separate legal entity.

 How Can Populated Joint Ventures Become a Problem with the SBA Mentor Protégé Program?

-A populated joint venture can become a problem with the SBA Mentor Protégé Program because, when executing a Joint Venture, 13 CFR 121.103 (h) does allow a joint venture to have its own separate employees to perform administrative functions.
+A populated joint venture can become a problem with the SBA Mentor Protégé Program because, when executing a Joint Venture, 13 CFR 121.103 (h) does allow a JV business to have its own separate employees to perform administrative functions.
 In other words, as an issue in government staffing contracts, the JV can be populated but with employees for administrative functions only.
 Therefore, employees that are actually performing the contract cannot belong the JV but instead be an employee of the individual companies.

-Companies should watch out for solicitations where the agency is still somehow illogically requesting the joint venture to acquire the security clearance when the members of the joint venture already have the security clearances individually.
+Companies should watch out for solicitations where the agency is still somehow illogically requesting the joint venture to acquire the security clearance when the members of the JV already have the security clearances individually.